 Statement of Practice

 The boundaries between the image world and the physical world have long been continually eroding.
 It is a part of being in our digital world.
-I am interested in this in-between space between image and physical space, material and immaterial, presence, and absence, motion and stasis, body and mind.
+I am interested in the spaces between image and physical space, material and immaterial, presence, and absence, motion and stasis, body and mind.
 My work often questions notions of time, space, light, memory, and the archive, and I strive to understand where the material and immaterial worlds meet.
-My fascination for both the act of making with materials and my hands, and the making of images leads me to probe how images, objects, and experiences can fit into this uncertain world.
+My fascination for both the act of making with materials and my hands, and the making of images leads me to probe how images, objects, materials, and experiences shape memory and perceptual understanding.
 Taking a multidisciplinary approach, my practice merges photography, sculpture, installation, video projection, and drawing.
 Crossing boundaries between these media my work explores themes of temporality, memory, consciousness, and time.
-I am interested in how sensory experience shapes memory and forms an understanding of the self.
-This inquiry leads me to examine the ways in which personal, cultural, historical, cinematic and material forms of memory change, bend, and stretch over time, space, and place.
-My research and studio practice focus on how these immaterial concepts manifest in material ways while considering how the nature of memory can change, bend, and stretch over time, space, and place.
+I am interested in how sensory experience shapes memory and how materials can transform space.
+These inquiries lead me to examine the boundaries between mental and physical spaces, time and memory, material and immaterial, light and space, motion and stasis, presence and absence.
+My research and studio practice challenge how these immaterial concepts manifest in material ways while considering how the nature of memory can change, bend, and stretch over time, space, and place.